| Written by Mark Buzinkay

 SAFETY AND PRODUCTIVITY

-The first mobile offshore drilling units were deployed in the mid 1950’s.
+The first mobile offshore drilling units were deployed in the mid-1950s.
 Since then, technology made giant steps with a steep learning curve.
-Because of the many tragic incidents and several disasters on offshore installations like the Alexander L. Kielland sinking and the Piper Alpha Disaster, the need for worker safety has been reevaluated.
+The need for worker safety has been re-evaluated because of the many tragic incidents and several disasters on offshore installations like the Alexander L. Kielland sinking and the Piper Alpha Disaster.
 More and more, workplace safety was enforced with regulatory power.
 The Norwegian safety standards (3) for offshore installations (including offshore safety equipment) are considered the strictest in the world.
-There is no surprise that the safety record of this industry is one of the highest among others in Norway (4).
+Unsurprisingly, this industry's safety record is one of the highest among others in Norway (4).

 As companies now understand auditing and reporting, a safety plan, and emergency response training, promote a culture of safety and go hand-in-hand with business growth.
 There are still factors that challenge the existing rig safety standards: inconsistent level of commitment to safety, a lack of trained safety professionals and seasoned personnel being replaced.